Je-Leo-AS/Curriculo/main.typ

   facility-description: "Research group in circuits and systems",
   task-description: [
     - Developed TRNG in VHDL, implemented in FPGA and designed with Cadence.
-    - Modeled DPD based on Memory Polynomial in Python, implemented in VHDL and validated with Xilinx.
+    - Modeled DPD based on Memory Polynomial in Python, implemented in VHDL, and validated with Xilinx.
   ],
   date-from: "08/2021",
   date-to: "12/2024",